Did you know that 1 in 59 children are diagnosed with being on the autism spectrum disorder (ASD)?

 Have you heard of the therapy called Picture Exchange Communication System?

 PECS is designed for children with autism who have trouble speaking and understanding.

 It involves the exchange of pictures on cards as a form of communication.
 Researchers have only found limited evidence that PECS is effective for children with autism.

 However, there are normally improvements with the child’s capacity to communicate wants and needs.
 However, speaking remains a barrier for many patients who undertake the therapy.

 There are numerous types of autism therapy.
 You can try with your child which one works best for you.

 Not every type of therapy is effective for every child with autism.
 Every child is different and should be treated accordingly.

-For some parents, the Therapeutic Horseback Riding therapy is too wild.
-As for other parents, they may be very eager to get results if Occupational Therapy doesn’t work.
+For some parents, the Therapeutic Horseback Riding Therapy is too wild.
+As for other parents, they may be very eager to get results if Occupational Therapy does not work.